RustMagazine/rustmagazine/content/issue-2/write-a-sql-optimizer-using-egg.md

 ![](/static/issue-2/egg/rewrite.png)

-Egg supports user-defined rules using Lisp expressions.
+Egg supports user-defined rules using [S-expressions](https://en.wikipedia.org/wiki/S-expression).
 For example, the rule shown in the above figure can be expressed as `(* ?a 2) => (<< ?a 1)`.
 More complex rules can also be written in Rust if needed.
 This makes Egg highly flexible and extensible.
 Developers can quickly implement an optimizer for their own language based on Egg.
 The following sections of this article demonstrate its application in SQL.

 Lastly, it's worth mentioning that the academic paper behind Egg has won the Distinguished Paper Award at POPL 2021.
 If you are interested, you can find more resources on their [website](https://egraphs-good.github.io).